microsoft/pxt-common-packages/libs/microphone/docs/reference/input/on-loud-sound.md

 # on Loud Sound

-Run some code when a loud sound is detected
+Run some code when the microphone hears a loud sound.

 ```sig
 input.onLoudSound(() => {});